KubeRocketCI/docs/versioned_docs/version-3.11/operator-guide/microsoft-entra/oauth2-proxy-authentication.md

 1. Log in to the Kubernetes cluster where the Tekton Dashboard is installed.

-2. Edit the Ingress resource associated with the Tekton Dashboard by adding `auth-signin` and `auth-url` of oauth2-proxy to the annotations.
+2. Edit the Ingress resource associated with the Tekton Dashboard by adding `auth-signin` and `auth-url` of oauth2-proxy to the annotations:

     ```bash
     kubectl annotate ingress <application-ingress-name> -n <namespace> \